Opened 12 years ago

 On a side note, if hard limits are added to the AEI, we will also need the ability to turn off those limits so that we can test things ourselves.

-comment:4 Changed 11 years ago by Alloc
+comment:4 by Christian, 11 years ago

 What would you suggest?
 Just put an arbitrarily chosen limit on the number of mods allowed to install at once?

-comment:5 Changed 11 years ago by Iritscen
+comment:5 by Iritscen, 11 years ago

 Well, that would be better than nothing, but I was hoping to build a list of resource limitations that the AEI could watch for in the selected packages.
 As I suggested in the comment I linked to above, we can try installing lots of mods and seeing what crashes or causes glitchy behavior like missing splash screens, then determine what resource type was overloaded and program that new-found limit into the AEI.